 In summary, to probe the high-density behavior of the symmetry energy, frequently used observable $\pi^-/\pi^+$ ratio is not always suitable.
 Below 400 MeV/nucleon incident beam energies, for light or medium nucleus-nucleus reaction systems, the $\pi^-/\pi^+$ ratio mainly probes the symmetry energy around saturation density.
 For the $^{132}$Sn+$^{124}$Sn reactions at 300 or 200 MeV/nucleon, which are being carried out at RIKEN/Japan, the produced $\pi^-/\pi^+$ ratio merely probe the density-dependent symmetry energy around saturation density.
 To probe the high-density symmetry energy by the $\pi^-/\pi^+$ ratio, a heavy reaction system at relatively high beam energies is preferable.

-While nowadays several ingredients on the pion production in transport model, such as in medium thresholds \cite{cozmaplb2016,song2015}, the short range correlations of nucleons, especially the high-momentum tail of nucleon momentum distribution in nuclei \cite{src1,src2,src3,src4}, pion potential and s/p-wave effects \cite{pi2,zhangzhen2017,pion7,guoprc2015}, scattering and re-absorption \cite{balid2015,guoprc22015,liq2017,liq20172}, etc. are not fully under control.
-Since we just study the relative sensitivity of the $\pi^-/\pi^+$ ratio to the density-dependent symmetry energy, all the above factors may not affect the physical results much.
-However, to explore the specific density region that the symmetry energy sensitive observable probes, some other methods \cite{npa16} are also needed to better confirm the high-density behavior of the symmetry energy.
-In fact, in case the slope and curvature parameters of the symmetry energy around saturation density are constrained by pion or nucleon observables in the $^{132}$Sn+$^{124}$Sn collisions at 300 or 200 MeV/nucleon incident beam energies, the high-density behavior of the symmetry energy may be deduced \cite{sym1,sym2}.
+In the transport model, the in medium thresholds \cite{cozmaplb2016,song2015}, the short range correlations of nucleons, especially the high-momentum tail of nucleon momentum distribution in nuclei \cite{src1,src2,src3,src4}, pion potential and s/p-wave effects \cite{zhangzhen2017,pion7,guoprc2015}, scattering and re-absorption \cite{balid2015,guoprc22015,liq2017,liq20172}, etc., affect pion production in heavy-ion collisions.
+Since we just study the relative sensitivity of the $\pi^-/\pi^+$ ratio in different density regions to the symmetry energy, all the above uncertain factors to some extend are canceled out.
+To explore the specific density region that the symmetry energy sensitive observable probed, some other methods are also needed \cite{npa16}.
+In case the slope and the curvature parameters of the symmetry energy around saturation density are constrained by pion or nucleon observables in the $^{132}$Sn+$^{124}$Sn collisions at 300 or 200 MeV/nucleon incident beam energies, the high-density behavior of the symmetry energy is readily deduced \cite{sym1,sym2}.